TrackSense Pro X Wireless Data Logger - Temperature Thermocouple Sensor

 ✓ Real time data with the SKY module

 ✓ User-friendly validation software

 ✓ Increased temperature range when using various type T thermocouples

 The thin thermocouple wire is equipped with a “naked tip” that takes up next to no room within a sample and provides users with a faster response time.
 The sensor itself has a temperature range of -80 to +62 °C (calibrated from -60 to +60 °C) with a state of the art accuracy of ±0.3 °C. In addition to this, the wire comes in 10, 30, 50 and 100 cm lengths (30 cm standard), offering an additional layer of versatility.

 Increased Temperature Range

 When keeping the data logger at ambient temperature, it is also possible to insert a wired sensor into other applications that require a wider temperature range.
-By using standard type T thermocouple sensors in various materials and lengths, the highly versatile Temperature Thermocouple Sensor can cover a temperature range of -200 and +400 °C.
+By using standard type T thermocouple sensors in various materials and lengths, the highly versatile Temperature Thermocouple Sensor can cover a temperature range of -196 to +400 °C.

 Replace Thermocouple Sensors with Ease